|Major Groups > Stinkhorns > Clathrus archeri|

-My son, who is two, took one look at the stinkhorn photos to the right and said, "appetee!"
-That's his word for "octopus" and "helicopter" (flip an octopus upside down in your mind and you'll see why he thinks they're the same).
-So, since other authors have already coined the label "octopus stinkhorn" for this funky species, I will borrow from my son's vocabulary and call it the "helicopter stinkhorn."
+When my son was two, he took one look at photos of this amazing stinkhorn and said, "appetee!"
+That was his word for "octopus" and "helicopter" (flip an octopus upside down in your mind and you'll see why he thought they were the same).
+So, since other authors have already coined the label "octopus stinkhorn" for this funky species, I have borrowed from my son's toddler vocabulary and will call it the "helicopter stinkhorn."

-In fact helicopter may be a more apt metaphor, since it is harder to imagine an octopus traveling from continent to continent--from Australia and New Zealand to Asia, Europe, and California as Clathrus archeri has done over the last 100-200 years.
+In fact helicopter may be a more apt metaphor, since it is harder to imagine an octopus traveling from continent to continent—from Australia and New Zealand to Asia, Europe, and California, as Clathrus archeri may have done over the last 100–200 years.
 European mycologists speculate that the tropical Clathrus archeri arrived on their continent from Australia during World War I, with wool shipments or military rations.
 In North America it is known from the Santa Cruz, California area, where it may have been unintentionally imported with bamboo.

 Anthurus archeri is a synonym.